English Teaching Job In China, Guangzhou

 “Didn’t you say that the office where you taught English for Hampson is in Guangzhou?”

-I said, “Yeah, but they directed me to their Beijing head office.
-I think they were trying to cheat me.”
+I said, “Yes, but they directed me to their Beijing head office.
+I think Hampson English was trying to cheat me.”

 She exclaimed, “That is really bad.
 Don’t worry.
 We are not going to do that to you here.”